Reinstein Glackin & Herriott

 By helping you manage these assets and debts, we facilitate an equitable division that maximizes your financial benefits.

-The Importance Of Asset Tracing In Property Division
+The Importance Of Tracing In Asset Division

 Asset tracing is key in complex or high-value divorces.
 Our attorneys carefully track where assets came from to decide if they’re marital or separate.
 For instance, if one spouse says a shared investment account came from premarital money, we check financial records to confirm this.
 This process prevents disputes over valuable assets, like real estate or retirement accounts.
 It also uncovers hidden assets, ensuring no one unfairly benefits from the division.
 As a result, accurate tracing ensures a fair and clear division, following Maryland law.